Mastodon

 In 2018-19, I created the SA-6 security attitude scale.
 SA-6 is a six-item, self-report measure of a person's engagement with and attentiveness to cybersecurity measures.
 You are free to use it with attribution.
 Also, see my SA-13 inventory and the associated working paper for items measuring resistance and concernedness.

 If you would like to become an advisee of mine at UNC Charlotte, please send me your CV and a brief summary of what you can contribute to our research group.
-(See this handout, "Applying for Grad School: What to Do and When," for advice about applications.)
-I have mentored almost 25 students, many from outside computer science.
-My research examines the experiences of people who differ from the "ideal user" a system was designed for.
-This statement adds details about my philosophy and plans to foster diversity, equity, and inclusion in academia.
+(See this handout, "Applying for Grad School: What to Do and When," for advice about applications, and this webpage for advice on cold emailing.)

 Recent news: